 I’ve seen numerous times where both guys and gals carry anywhere between 3-10 pairs of shoes.
 Who in the hell would need that many?

 My rule of thumb is to take 2 pairs of shoes max.
 One for everyday hiking, walking, trekking and backpacking.
-I recommend what I use, trail running shoes.
+I recommend what I use, hiking shoes.
 The second pair should be a cheap, $2-$3 dollars pair of sandals.

 5) Pack your bulky items first.